Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events: Abstract

 \section{Abstract}

-Tidal disruption events (TDEs) occur when stars are ripped apart\cite{Hills75, Rees88} by massive black holes (MBHs).
-The ensuing multi-wavelength flares \cite{KomossaBade99, Gezari+06, vanVelzen+11} are possibly the brightest thermal transients in the Universe\cite{Leloudas+16}.
-TDE emission encodes the mass\cite{GuillochonRamirezRuiz13} and even the spin\cite{StoneLoeb12} of the underlying MBH, creating tremendous potential to measure MBH demographics\cite{StoneMetzger16}, to resolve open questions on MBH origins and evolution, and even to test fundamental physics\cite{Lu+17, Wen+21}.
-Unfortunately, the geometry and power source\cite{LoebUlmer97, Piran+15} for TDE optical/UV photospheres remain unclear, as the dynamic range of the problem has so far prevented {\it ab initio} hydrodynamical simulations\cite{Lodato+20}.
-Here we present the first ever 3D radiation-hydrodynamic simulation of a TDE from disruption to peak emission, with typical astrophysical parameters.
-The light curve is initially powered by shocks near pericenter, with inefficient circularization and outflow production.
-Early times feature a novel source of X-ray emission.
-Near peak light, stream-disk interactions efficiently circularize returning debris and power stronger outflows.
-The peak optical/UV luminosities we find are typical of TDE observations\cite{Hung+17, vanVelzen+21}.
-Our results show that peak emission in ``typical'' TDEs is shock- rather than accretion-powered, but that circularization begins to run away near peak light.
-This simulation shows how deterministic predictions of TDE light curves and spectra can be calculated before the next generation of time-domain surveys, such as VRO and {\it ULTRASAT}.
-Realistic simulations are urgently needed, as the observational sample of TDEs will soon grow from dozens\cite{vanVelzen+21} to thousands\cite{BricmanGomboc20, Jonker+20} of observed flares.
+Tidal disruption events occur when stars are ripped apart\cite{Hills75, Rees88} by massive black holes, and result in highly luminous, multi-wavelength flares \cite{KomossaBade99, Gezari+06, vanVelzen+11}.
+Optical/UV observations\cite{vanVelzen+11, Gezari+12, Arcavi+14} of tidal disruption events (TDEs) contradict simple models of TDE emission\cite{Rees88, Ulmer99}, but the debate between alternative models (e.g. shock power\cite{Piran+15, Shiokawa+15} or reprocessed accretion power\cite{LoebUlmer97, Guillochon+14, CoughlinBegelman14, MetzgerStone16, Roth+16, RothKasen18}) remains unsettled, Unfortunately, the geometry and power source\cite{LoebUlmer97, Piran+15} for flare optical/UV photospheres remain unclear, as the dynamic range of the problem has so far prevented {\it ab initio} hydrodynamical simulations\cite{Lodato+20}.
+Consequently, past simulations have resorted to unrealistic parameter choices\cite{Guillochon+14, Shiokawa+15, Hayasaki+13, Hayasaki+16, Bonnerot+16, Sadowski+16}, artificial mass injection schemes\cite{BonnerotLu20, Bonnerot+21}, or very short run-times\cite{Andalman+22}.
+Here we present athe first ever 3D radiation-hydrodynamic simulation of such a TDE flare from disruption to peak emission, with typical astrophysical parameters.
+At early times, shocks near pericenter power the light curve and a novel source of X-ray emission, but circularization and outflows are inefficient.
+Near peak light, stream-disk interactionsshocks efficiently circularize returning debris, power stronger outflows, and reproduce observed peak optical/UV luminosities \cite{Hung+17, vanVelzen+21}.
+Peak emission in this simulation is shock-powered, but upper limits on accretion power become competitive near peak light as circularization runs away.
+This simulation shows how deterministic predictions of TDE light curves and spectra can be calculated before the next generation of time-domain surveys, such as VRO and {\it ULTRASAT}, expands our sample from dozens\cite{vanVelzen+21} to thousands\cite{BricmanGomboc20, Jonker+20, BenAmi+22} of observed flares.using moving-mesh hydrodynamics algorithms.